joshuadavidthomas/django-language-server/docs/index.md

 ### Development

-The project consists of both Rust and Python components:
+The project is written in Rust using PyO3 for Python integration:

+- LSP server implementation (`crates/djls/`)
-- Rust: LSP server, template parsing, and core functionality (`crates/`)
+- Template parsing and core functionality (`crates/djls-template-ast/`)
-- Python: Django project and environment introspection agent (`packages/`)
+- Python integration via PyO3 for Django project introspection

 Code contributions are welcome from developers of all backgrounds.
 Rust expertise is especially valuable for the LSP server and core components.

+One significant challenge we're trying to solve is supporting global installation of the language server while still allowing it to detect and use project virtualenvs for Django introspection.
+Currently, the server must be installed in each project's virtualenv to access the project's Django installation.
+If you have experience with PyO3 and ideas about how to achieve this, we'd love your help!

 Python and Django developers should not be deterred by the Rust codebase - Django expertise is just as valuable.
+Understanding Django's internals and common development patterns helps inform what features would be most valuable.
 The Rust components were built by [a simple country CRUD web developer](https://youtu.be/7ij_1SQqbVo?si=hwwPyBjmaOGnvPPI&t=53) learning Rust along the way.

 ## License

-django-language-server is licensed under the MIT license.
+django-language-server is licensed under the Apache License, Version 2.0.
 See the [`LICENSE`](https://github.com/joshuadavidthomas/django-language-server/blob/main/LICENSE) file for more information.